LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D2-ProgrammingBasics-Variables.md

 ### Three control structures

-- Sequence – we will learn this first
+- Sequence&mdash;we will learn this first
 - Selection (if statements)
 - Repetition (loops)